Letztes Update: 21. Mai 2025

-This article guides you through identifying your Linux package type, whether it's DEB or RPM, using simple terminal commands and checking specific files or directories.
+This article guides you through identifying your Linux package type, whether it's DEB or RPM.
+It provides simple steps and commands to determine the package type without additional tools, helping you understand your system's configuration.

 Hey there!
 I'm trying to figure out how to identify the Linux package type on my system.
 Could you help me understand the steps to determine if my Linux is DEB or RPM?
 I know that different distributions use different package types, but I'm not sure how to check mine.
 Is there a specific command I should run in the terminal to find this out?
 Also, are there any particular files or directories that indicate the Linux package type?
 It would be great to learn how to do this without needing any additional tools.
 Thanks in advance for your guidance!